HighStakesSwitzerland/docs/docs/delegating/terra.md

 ??? note "What are Terra staking reward rates?"

-    The protocol is non-inflationary, meaning the staking rewards are a percentage of transaction fees from the Terra payment network.
-The current rate oscillates around 10% since the launch of columbus-5 upgrade.
+    The current rate is approximately 14.5%, taking into account our validator commission of 10%.

 ??? note "Are there any risks when delegating?"